jr69ss/documentation/docs/install.md

 #### `UNICOLLD_SERVER_UDP_IP`

 - Valid Values
-  - `0.0.0.0` or any valid IP address to which the UCP socket can be bound.
+  - `0.0.0.0` or any valid IP address to which the UDP socket can be bound.
 - Default
   - `0.0.0.0` (listen on all interfaces)